 INSERT INTO animals(common_name, species, genus) VALUES ('Sea Otter', 'Lutris', 'Enhydra');

-Atlantic.Net offers world-class hosting services and solutions, including HIPAA compliant cloud hosting.
+Atlantic.Net offers world-class hosting services and solutions, including HIPAA compliant cloud storage hosting.
 Contact us today for a quote!